 All the above tools require the Operations Manager Console being installed on the machine where you run them, as well as the .NET framework 4.0.

-According to my information, the above three tools were the most used/useful.
+According to my information, the above four tools were the most used/useful.
 Feel free to comment if need any other one being updated and/or have bug reports or feature requests – albeit I don’t promise I will be able to fix or update everything

 Changelog / Updates